 After the treatment is over, you will have to wear retainers to prevent the teeth from falling back into the same place and cause another misalignment.

 Is your smile not reflecting your bright personality?
-Here at Manhattan Family Orthodontics, we have some of the best orthodontists in NYC who excel in the application of various different braces.
+Here at NYC Dental Orthodontics, we have some of the best orthodontists in NYC who excel in the application of various different braces.
 Furthermore, our staff is compassionate and friendly.

-Contact us uptown (646) 760-8028 or downtown at (212) 477-3871 to get more information about the different styles and methods of braces that our orthodontists offer.
+Contact us at (646) 760-8028 to get more information about the different styles and methods of braces that our orthodontists offer.
 Schedule a meeting with one of our orthodontic experts today.
 You can also visit our official practice website if you want to know more about braces and other dental procedures.